Canadair CT-114 Tutor: Overview

 During September 1961, the Canadian government, having been impressed by the performance of the prototype and being keen to support local industry, placed a sizeable order for 190 examples of the production variant, referred to as the CL-41A, on behalf of the Royal Canadian Air Force (RCAF).
 Upon its adoption, the aircraft received the Canadian unified aircraft designation of CT-114 Tutor.
 The majority of the type was stationed at CFB Moose Jaw, Saskatchewan, in Western Canada; the Central Flying School at CFB Winnipeg, Manitoba, also made heavy use of the Tutor.

 Serving as a primary trainer platform, the Tutor was used in this capacity for over thirty years.
-During 1976, the Canadian forces decided to have 113 of the remaining aircraft furnished with upgraded avionics and provisions for a pair of belly-mounted 41 USgal external fuel tanks.
-By 1998, it was reported that around 120 examples of the type were still in regular service with the Canadian Forces.
-During 2000, the majority of Tutors were retired, the type having been succeeded as the RCAF's principal training aircraft by a combination of the newer British-built CT-155 Hawk and American-built CT-156 Harvard II.
+During 1976, the Canadian Armed Forces decided to have 113 of the remaining aircraft furnished with upgraded avionics and provisions for a pair of belly-mounted 41 USgal external fuel tanks.
+By 1998, it was reported that around 120 examples of the type were still in regular service with the Canadian Armed Forces.
+During 2000, the majority of Tutors were retired, with type being succeeded as the RCAF's principal training aircraft by a combination of the newer British-built CT-155 Hawk and American-built CT-156 Harvard II until 2024.
 Since then, it has continued to be used in limited numbers by the service for both experimental (by the Aerospace Engineering Test Establishment (AETE) at CFB Cold Lake, Alberta) and aerial display purposes.
 By 2019, there were 24 examples registered as in service with the RCAF.